peercoin/rfcs/text/0028-optimal-stake-split-and-combine/0028-optimal-stake-split-and-combine.md

 The `maxDayWeight` shall be determined by the difference between `nStakeMinAge` and `nStakeMaxAge` in days.

-The result shall be multiplied by the supply and clipped to at least `MIN_COINSTAKE_AMOUNT`.
+The result shall be multiplied by the supply and clipped to be at least `MIN_TARGET_OUTPUT_AMOUNT`.

-### CalcOptimalSplit
+### CalcSplitDivisor

-A `int CalcOptimalSplit(CAmount target, CAmount current)` function shall take the target output size and the current total value to determine how many outputs should be created to evenly split the amount.
+A `int CalcSplitDivisor(CAmount target, CAmount current)` function shall take the target output amount and the current total amount to determine how many outputs should be created to evenly split the amount.
 This calculation shall be done according to the following expression:
 `floor((sqrt(4*((current/target)^2)+1) + 1) / 2)`.

 ### CreateCoinStake

 The `CreateCoinStake` function in `src/wallet/wallet.cpp` shall be modified.

-`nStakeSplitAge` shall be removed and replaced with `nOptimalOutputSize` set by a call to `CalcOptimalOutputSize`. `nCombineThreshold` shall be set to `nOptimalOutputSize / RECOMBINE_DIVISOR`.
+`nStakeSplitAge` shall be removed and replaced with `nTargetOutputAmount` set by a call to `CalcTargetOutputAmount`. `nCombineThreshold` shall be set to `nTargetOutputAmount / RECOMBINE_DIVISOR`.

 When adding inputs, they shall no longer be skipped if they have not reached maximum probability.
-Inputs shall continue to be added when the total input value goes above `nCombineThreshold`. `nCombineThreshold` shall only apply to individual inputs.
+Inputs shall continue to be added when the total input amount goes above `nCombineThreshold`. `nCombineThreshold` shall only apply to individual inputs.
 The number of inputs added will be limited to `MAX_COINSTAKE_INPUTS`.

-`CalcOptimalSplit` shall be used to determine how many outputs should be included in the coinstake.
+`CalcSplitDivisor` shall be used to determine how many outputs should be included in the coinstake.
 The number of outputs shall be limited to how many can be added to the coinstake without exceeding 1KB.
 This is a simple calculation given that P2PKH and P2WPKH outputs have a known size.